What’s the Difference Between Bourbon, Whiskey & Scotch?

 The recipe is the final area of distinction between Whiskey and Scotch Whisky, outlined in The Scotch Whisky Regulations of 2009.
 The product is distilled from a grain mash of malted barley and other cereal grains.
 The only additives you’re allowed to include are water and caramel colour, and when it comes to fermentation you can only add yeast.
 When you reach the aging process, Scotch Whisky must be matured in oak casks for a minimum of three years.
 Finally, the end product must be under 94.8% ABV and at least 40% ABV.

-barrels aging alcohol
+barrels aging in storage

 To complicate matters slightly, Scotch Whisky is available in various types.
 Single malt is made in single batches and contains only barley.
 Blended malt contains at least two single malt Scotches made in separate distilleries.
 Blended grain is made from at least two single grain whiskies in separate distilleries.
 The list goes on.